Add users to IDaaS

-Anyone with access to Identity as a Service is a user.
-The role assigned to the user determines the features they can access in Identity as a Service.
-See Create, assign, and manage roles and Set up your Identity as a Service account for more information.
+Anyone who can sign in to IDaaS is a user.
+The assigned role determines which features the user can access.
+See Create, assign, and manage roles and Set up your IDaaS account for more information.

-When you add users manually to your Identity as a Service account, you do the following:
+When you add users manually to your IDaaS account, you do the following:

 - Enter their profile information